biodiversitydata-se/repo-overview/README.md

 # SBDI repo overview

 The [Swedish Biodiversity Data Infrastructure (SBDI)](https://biodiversitydata.se/) is developed in collaboration with the [Living Atlas Community](https://living-atlases.gbif.org/), and aims to make Swedish biodiversity data accessible for innovative and interdisciplinary research on biodiversity and ecosystems.
 Formally launching in 2021, SBDI is a collaboration between eleven consortium partners, and will aggregate a variety of tools and open-source software projects.
 Although most of these will be developed or forked under [biodiversitydata-se](https://github.com/biodiversitydata-se/), some will be hosted by partner organizations or external collaborators.
-We list these external repos, and also group (internal or external) repos according to a few SBDI themes, below.
+As an overview of all SBDI-related resources, we list these external repos, and group (internal or external) repos according to a few SBDI themes, below.

 ## Repos hosted elsewhere
 The following repos are hosted by SBDI consortium partners or external collaborators.